Square Gardens

-Square Gardens is a co-living development in Manchester, England.
+Square Gardens is a co-living development on Willmott Street in Manchester, England.
 The first phase of the scheme, Acer Tower, comprises 1,187 beds across 716 units which opened in 2024.
-The Fernley, a 45-storey residential building with 525 units, opened in June 2025.
+The Fernley, a 139 m, 45-storey residential building with 525 units, opened in June 2025 and is the 13th-tallest building in Greater Manchester as of June 2026.

 The development will also provide 17,000 sqft of commercial, leisure and retail space.
 If fully constructed, the development will feature around 2,200 residential units in total across four buildings, which were designed by SimpsonHaugh.

-At 139 m, The Fernley is the 10th-tallest building in Greater Manchester as of September 2025.

 History

 Planning

 The planning application for four buildings of heights varying from 10 to 45 storeys was submitted to Manchester City Council in January 2020, with planning approval obtained in September 2020.

 Construction

 Enabling works on site started in January 2022, with construction commencing in March 2022.
 Installation of the buildings' façades started in May 2023.
 Completion of phase one was scheduled for August 2024, with phase two completed in March 2025.